planetlabs/planet-view/README.md

     make minor release

 This updates the version numbers in the `package.json` and `src/manifest.json` files, creates a commit for the new version number, tags this commit, and creates the `extension.zip` archive.
-You can then upload the `extension.zip` as a new release and push the commit & tag (`git push --tags origin master`).
+Assuming everything looks right, push the version bump commit and the new tag:

+    git push --tags origin master

+Next, the `extension.zip` archive needs to be uploaded to the Chrome Web Store.
+This requires a [developer account](https://chrome.google.com/webstore/developer/dashboard) that has been added to the Planet Labs publisher group.
+Contact one of the current authors to be added to the group.
+After uploading the newly created `extension.zip`, it can take up to an hour for the new version to be [published](https://chrome.google.com/webstore/detail/planet-view/hhhgdbldiopbpblfcohjaeinjjciplho).

 [![Current Status](https://secure.travis-ci.org/planetlabs/planet-view-chrome-ext.png?branch=master)](https://travis-ci.org/planetlabs/planet-view-chrome-ext)